citizenfx/natives/VEHICLE/GetVehicleModelNumberOfSeats.md

 ```

 ```
 Returns max number of passengers (including the driver) for the specified vehicle model.
-For a full list, see here: pastebin.com/MdETCS1j
 ```

 ## Parameters